Login

 More rights thanks to revised Insurance Policies Act

 At the beginning of 2022, adjustments were made to the Insurance Policies Act.
 The latest revision gives more rights to policyholders.
 For example, five-year contracts are no longer permitted.
-The most important changes can be found in our article on amendments to the Insurance Policies Act.
+The most important changes can be found in our article on amendments to the Insurance Policies Act (only available in German).

 This article was first published on 24.02.2016